genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/10_integration/08_data-pipeline/01_introduction.md

 Each data pipeline defines a source for the data and how that data is mapped to each [Field](/database/fields-tables-views/fields/) in the Table.

-If a field mapping is not one-to-one - e.g. complex type conversions, data obfuscation, enriched values - you can define a `transform` function that can return `Any`.
+If a field mapping is not one-to-one - e.g. complex type conversions, data obfuscation, enriched values - you can define a `transform` function that returns `Any`.

 Here is a sample configuration:
 ```kotlin